likeadragonmaid/Ongaku/README.md

 * From notifications tap on `ACQUIRE WAKELOCK` on termux notification and allow access to let Termux run in background.
 This needs to be done each time you  relaunch termux.

+### Tips

+* If you frequently switch between multiple music players, you may want to keep multiple `config.env` files.
+You can make any number of `.env` files named like `config-1.env, config-2.env, config-3.env...` and so on.
+To keep any one the file active at one time, you just have to rename that file to `config.env` and use launch script as usual.

 ### Known Limitations

 * Ongaku cannot yet differentiate between the states of music player itself i.e. `Playing`, `Paused` and `Stopped`.
 It simply assumes existing music player notification as a `Playing` state.